Telemetry schema v3.2 (top-level fields)

 Each batch includes:

-key (BTS License Key), batchId, sequenceStart/sequenceEnd (action sequence numbers), period (ISO-8601 time range), reportingMode (self-reported or sidecar-verified), a scores object with all five dimension data, and an evidence object with the total event count, SHA-256 batch hash, and a representative event sample.
+key (BTS License Key), batchId, sequenceStart/sequenceEnd (action sequence numbers), period (ISO-8601 time range), reportingMode (self-reported or aegis-verified), a scores object with all five dimension data, and an evidence object with the total event count, SHA-256 batch hash, and a representative event sample.

 {